An exhibition project in three parts about art’s power to affirm and honor who we are.

 Being Seen 1-2-3 took place at the Creative Alliance in 2002.
 Each of three distinct installations was anchored by 10 of Peter’s paintings, chosen to activate the central purpose of the project: to spotlight (“see”) the other artists’ works and words—to uphold their identities.

-Each of three exhibition rotations was comprised of ten miniature installations with the following elements: a painting by Peter Bruun, a work of art or object from contributing participant, that person’s name on the wall in vinyl lettering, and a stack of statements on a small shelf expressing what it means to that person to have his or her art or object on display.
+Each of the exhibition’s iterations was comprised of 10 miniature installations consisting of a painting by Peter, a work of art or object from a contributing participant, that person’s name on the wall in vinyl lettering, and a collection of statements on a small shelf expressing what it meant to that person to have his or her work on display.

 “Peter’s paintings played such an interesting conceptual role in what for me as an exhibiting artist felt like a group show.
 They were like textless text panels—markers invoking the art’s worthwhileness, drawing attention to something worth seeing—me being worth seeing.”

 Each of Peter’s 10 paintings was created using a methodology based on self-portraiture, only rather than ending up with any likeness of a person (much less himself), his works resolve as minimalist abstract shapes; emblems of general identity rather than specific representations.
 Whose identity they stand for, or invoke, was determined in this project by what was placed beside them—whose art or selected object.

 At the same time that Peter’s paintings were on display to be seen on their own merits, they also pointed outside themselves, used as a tool to highlight others’ work.
 This double-purpose intentionally blurred the line between his role as artist and curator.